nialredha/ExploreDSP/applications/conv-reverb/README.md

 Here are some recurrent acronyms I use for file naming and within the .c files
 themselves:

-DL - Delay Line
+  DL ----- Delay Line

-FFCF - Feed-Forward Comb Filter
+FFCF ----- Feed-Forward Comb Filter

-FBCF - Feed-Back Comb Filter
+FBCF ----- Feed-Back Comb Filter

-APCF - All-Pass Comb Filter
+APCF ----- All-Pass Comb Filter

+  SR ----- Shroeder Reverberation

 ## TODO
 1. Consolidate the different comb filter implementations... a lof of repeated